 OLEA EUROPAEA LEAF EXTRACT Olive Leaf Extract.
 Used for its antibacterial properties.

 OLEA EUROPAEA OIL Olive Oil.
 Rich emollient high in oleic acid, very beneficial to the skin.
-Used in skin care preparations for thousands of years for its softening and smoothing effect.
+Used in hair and skin care preparations for thousands of years for its softening and smoothing effect.

 OLIVE OIL CASTILE Olea europaea.
 Olive oil saponified with an alkaline salt becomes an excellent soap, mild and soothing to the skin.
 True olive oil castile soap should contain at least 40% pure olive oil.